noisiver/mod-recruitafriend/README.md

 # Features
 This module will add two in-game commands.

-**.refer help** will give some basic information on how to use the feature.
+**.refer help** will give some information on how to use the feature.
-**.refer friend <name>** will add the users account id as a referrer of the targetted characters account.

 There's a configuration option to determine how long a referral lasts.
 Setting that value to 0 means it'll never expire.